Scope of Work

 Group Dynamics

-Our members include a mix of experienced professionals and researchers from academia and consulting organizations devoted to the promotion of biological monitoring as an essential tool for the detection, quantification, evaluation, and monitoring of occupational exposures to chemical, biological and physical agents.
-Choose the level of involvement which best fits your availability and earn CM points by:
+Our members include a mix of experienced professionals and researchers from academia and consulting organizations devoted to promoting biological monitoring as an essential tool for detecting, quantifying, evaluating, and monitoring occupational exposures to chemical, biological, and physical agents.
+Choose the level of involvement that best fits your availability and earn CM points by:

-- Developing and refining continuing education courses to be presented at AIHces; -Promoting Biological Monitoring as an essential tool of industrial hygienists in a variety of workplaces.
+• Developing and refining continuing education courses to be presented at AIHces; -Promoting Biological Monitoring as an essential tool of industrial hygienists in various workplaces.